Symplicity/antidote/Deployment.md

 Community contributed containers that we took from docker hub and used with out modification:

 - mariadb/mariadb (MariaDB -- Opensource MySQL)
-- tutum/haproxy (Haproxy Load Balancer with autoconfiguration with out a lot of work)
+- tutum/haproxy (Haproxy Load Balancer with auto configuration with out a lot of work)
 - logstash:latest  (Log Indexing)
 - gliderlabs/logspout:latest (Log forwarder)
 - vfarcic/kibana:latest (Log Search WebUI)